Administrative Hearing Process

 - The Administrative Law Judge (ALJ) may suggest a mediation session prior to conducting a hearing.

-- The ALJ has up to 60 days to issue a Proposal for Decision (PFD) once the record is closed.
+- The ALJ has at least 60 days to issue a Proposal for Decision (PFD) once the record is closed.

 - Each party has 15 days to file exceptions to an adverse decision.